 While annual statements are required, many churches find that sending monthly or quarterly statements can boost giving, particularly when they are partnered with dynamic content that really showcases the value of your mission.

 Have more questions about tracking contributions?
-Check out this article of other frequently asked donation receipt questions.
+Check out this article about other frequently asked donation receipt questions.

 Also a good idea?
 Saying thank you.